Resources - Blog

 Many Amazon sellers neglect to create a process for calculating how much an item actually costs.
 This includes inbound shipping and returns.
 Some sellers believe they are including these costs in the product inventory cost value — though they are separate costs and should be treated as such.

-5. Using Amazon Sponsored Products for products that don’t get a lot of Buy Box
+5. Using Amazon Sponsored Products for Products That Don’t Get Much Buy Box

 Investing in Amazon Sponsored Products should be done strategically.
 When you use Amazon Sponsored Products for ASINs that aren’t winning much Buy Box, you are wasting your money by improving the sales rank of a product that won’t benefit you with profit.
 The higher the Buy Box share you have, the higher your ROI — so invest wisely.